KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 ### Project Goal.

-- Develop a data-driven solution to analyze global News and opinions data from the web to generate actionable insights.
+- Develop a data-driven solution to analyze global News and opinion data from the web to generate actionable insights.

 - Improve decision-making processes and gain a competitive advantage.